nazeemkhan77/azure-devops-codepipeline-integration/README.md

 ### Install JFrog Artifactory

+In this section, follow the steps to configure JFrog instance using the Open Source JFrog Artifactory from the AWS Marketplace and start the artifactory instance.

 1. Log into the AWS Account and select the Region where the AWS CodePipeline project will be created.
 2. Goto AWS Marketplace and click Discover products
 3. Search for 'JFrog Open Source' and select it from the list